 - Autism.
 Early research shows that taking a product containing quercetin and other ingredients might improve behavior and social interactions in children with autism.

 - Heart disease.
 Some research suggests that eating foods rich in quercetin, such as tea, onions and apples, may reduce the risk of death due to heart disease in elderly men.
 However, taking a daily quercetin supplement does not seem to improve heart disease risk factors in people who are healthy.

 - Airway infections caused by exercise.
 Early research shows that taking quercetin may reduce the chance for upper respiratory infections after heavy exercise.

 - High cholesterol.
 Short-term use of quercetin does not appear to lower "bad cholesterol" (low-density lipoprotein (LDL) cholesterol) or total cholesterol, or to raise "good cholesterol" (high-density lipoprotein (HDL) cholesterol).
 But most of the studies conducted have been small and included people without high cholesterol.
 It's unclear if quercetin would show benefit in only people with high cholesterol.

 - High blood pressure.
 Early research suggests that taking quercetin produces a small decrease in blood pressure in people with untreated, mild high blood pressure.
 It's unclear if this reduction in blood pressure is clinically meaningful.

-- Kidney transplantation.
+- Kidney transplant.
 Some research suggests that taking a product containing quercetin and curcumin, starting within 24 hours of kidney transplantation, improves early function of the transplanted kidney when taken in combination with anti-rejection drugs.

 - Lung cancer.
 Higher intake of quercetin as part of the diet has been linked with a lower risk of lung cancer in people who smoke.

-- Inflamed mouth sores (oral mucositis).
+- Swelling (inflammation) and sores inside the mouth (oral mucositis).
 Early research suggests that taking quercetin does not prevent mouth sores caused by cancer drugs.

 - Ovarian cancer.
 One population study found no link between quercetin intake from the diet and the chance of ovarian cancer.